UKCloud/documentation/articles/vmware/vmw-sco.md

 **VM size.** There are 11 T-shirt sizes available for VMs, with varying vCPU and RAM configurations, ranging from 1vCPU and 512MiB RAM to 12vCPUs and 128GiB RAM.
 You can change the size of your VMs after creation through VMware Cloud Director.

-Full details of the available service options are outlined in the [*Service Definition*](vmw-sd.md).
+Full details of the available service options are outlined in the [Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-244-ukcloud-for-vmware-service-definition-13.0.pdf).

 ## Storage options